 The word forgotten is "license".
 Many groups agree to register on behalf of all the work that composed only 1 of them.
 The reasons vary, but the main one is that they see the royalties of the songs as a place of return for the overall investment of the project.
 That is settled with a license; That the group agrees and registers.
 If the song has a single author that is the reality and that should be the record; That property rights have many headlines is a different story (and more appropriate).

-- Record covers Of whoever and worry later.
+- Record covers of whoever and worry after.